marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 2. Commits to the `release/X` branch builds the apps, and stages them somewhere.
 3. Releases are “finalized”, promoting the latest build and sending any relevant communications.

-We aimed to build these actions in a platform- & store-agnostic way — what applies to Android should apply to iOS, and what applies to Google Play should apply to internal Endpoint management systems!
+We aimed to build these actions in a platform and store-agnostic way.
+What applies to Android should apply to iOS, and what applies to Google Play should apply to internal app distribution tools!

 We’ve recently reused the same code in iOS, leveraging reusable workflows to share portions of our process, and are generalizing more and more of the process to apply to all our other applications.

 ### Conclusion
 Our first step towards weekly releases was to get the process right.
 Dual-trunks were a bottleneck at our scale, and things needed to change.
 Moving to a single trunk with familiar release branching simplified the day-to-day of our developers, and made championing a release a breeze.

 By focussing on minimizing the strain on developers writing, merging and shipping code, we open the door to more focus on quality.
+We shifted merge conflict responsibility further left, simplifying the role of the engineering managing the release.
-Our release processes now take single-digit minutes of manual intervention, freeing up developers time for more important things, like testing and polish.
+Our release processes now take single-digit minutes of manual intervention, freeing up time for more important things, like testing and polish.

 Nailing the process isn’t everything, and there’s more to do to keep our quality high before we get to weekly releases, but it’s a big step in the right direction.